 Notes

-1 This is a compilation of the Education and Care Services National Law (WA) Act 2012 and includes the amendments made by the other written laws referred to in the following table.
+This is a compilation of the Education and Care Services National Law (WA) Act 2012 and includes amendments made by other written laws.
+For provisions that have come into operation, and for information about any reprints, see the compilation table.

 Compilation table